-As a partner, Stacey Worthy provides counsel to health care programs and providers specializing in addiction medicine, small businesses, and nonprofit organizations in various aspects of their legal, regulatory, and business affairs.
+With over a decade of experience, Stacey Worthy provides counsel to nonprofit organizations; health care programs and providers specializing in pain and addiction medicine; clinical laboratories; and pharmaceutical, biotechnology, and medical device companies in various aspects of their legal, regulatory, and business affairs.

-Ms. Worthy is also the Executive Director for the Alliance for the Adoption of Innovations in Medicine (Aimed Alliance).
+Ms. Worthy counsels pharmaceutical, biotechnology, and medical devices on federal and state health care laws and regulations.
+She also serves as counsel to and is a member of the Board of Directors for Aimed Alliance, a nonprofit that works to protect and enhance the rights of health care consumers and providers.
 She frequently authors scholarly articles for publication and presents at national conferences on topics concerning health care regulatory matters; best practices and the standard of care for prescribing controlled substances; fraud and abuse; and improving patient access to quality health care.
 A list of her publications can be found here.

 Prior to joining DCBA Law & Policy in 2011, Ms. Worthy interned for the United States Department of Justice, Disability Rights Section; Porter Wright Morris & Arthur, LLP; and the American Bar Association, Criminal Justice Section.
 She also served as an administrative associate for the Pew Charitable Trusts.

 Ms. Worthy is a graduate of George Mason School of Law, where she served as Articles Editor for the George Mason Law Review.
 She earned her bachelor’s degree in English and graduated magna cum laude from Boston’s Suffolk University in 2006.